mojsony/api-descriptions/sales-arrangement/src/sales-arrangement-guide.md

 Key Resources
 -------------
 Top-level resource is arrangement (arrangements) which has specializations by kind.
-Main subresources are arrangement-plan and conditions.
+Main subresources are installment-plan and arrangement-conditions.

 Resource | Description
 ----------- |-----------